-5. The sole and/or heel may have grooves, ridges, indentations or protuberances, provided these features are constructed of the same or similar material to the basic sole itself.
+6.5.1 The sole of the shoe (including the part beneath the athlete's heel) may have grooves, ridges, indentations or protuberances, provided these features are constructed of the same or similar material to the basic sole itself.
+The maximum thickness of the sole of the shoe is set out at Rule 6.10.